steveklewis/cog-funcs/topics/emotional_masks.md

 > Boredom is a sign of becoming a product or a victim of your environment, instead of an active and aware participant.
 (193)

 I think this is really interesting, because there wasn't especially egregious about my job.
 In many ways, I got stuck because it was so good, and because it was so safe and comfortable.
-But I made myself a victim by staying, and not finding something else.
+But I made myself a victim by staying, and not finding something else where I could be more engaged.

 ## Confusion, the Mask of Fear

-So I stayed too long, got bored.
-Inevitably, I got a bad review at work.
-But I didn't understand.
+So I stayed too long, and I got bored.
+Inevitably, eventually, I got a bad review at work.
+And at first, I didn't understand why.
 It was a shock and a surprise.
 Maybe I should have expected it.
 But I didn't.
 I was confused.
 I didn't even know who I could trust.
 I thought I knew what was what at work.
 And suddenly I didn't.
 I realize now I should have left.
 But I had spread myself too thin, I was burned out, I didn't have a solid specialty as a generalist, and I had no idea what it meant to have a strength.
 I had a right to be afraid, but I didn't know how to process that fear so I stayed, confused, at the job for another two years.
 Karla McLaren identifies what is going on with confusion:

 > Confusion is essentially a form of dissociation that takes you out of commission when you've lost your way.
 It's a bit like apathy, which is also a masking state, but instead of being bored or lusting after shiny things, you can't decide what you want.
 (258)